 Herbs that Will Grow in Partial Shade

 Many annual culinary herbs are fast growers.
 They will bolt to seed quicker than lettuce, in good growing conditions.
-They may get a little leggier, when grown in partial shade, but since you're growing them for their leaves, it doesn't really matter.
+They may get a little leggier when grown in partial shade, but since you're growing them for their leaves, it doesn't really matter.
 Cilantro, dill, and parsley may even last longer in a bit of afternoon shade.

-Perennial herbs need time to become established in you garden, but once they are happy, these 5 perennial herbs will do fine with only about 3 hours of sun per day: chives, cilantro, mint, and oregano.
+Perennial herbs need time to become established in your garden, but once they are happy, these 5 perennial herbs will do fine with only about 3 hours of sun per day: chives, cilantro, mint, and oregano.